BuckWoody/PresentationsAndBlogs/SQLtoPostgres/06_-_Advanced_Features_and_Migration.md

 *Estimated Time: 60 minutes (≈20 minutes lecture, ≈40 minutes hands-on)*

-In this final module you will explore the features that make PostgreSQL stand apart — not just as a SQL Server replacement, but as a platform with capabilities that go beyond SQL Server's defaults.
+In this final module you will explore the features that make PostgreSQL stand apart,  not just as a SQL Server replacement, but as a platform with capabilities that go beyond SQL Server's defaults.
 You will also review the tools and strategies for migrating existing SQL Server workloads to PostgreSQL.

 <p style="border-bottom: 1px solid lightgrey;"></p>